EasyTier/easytier.github.io/en/guide/network/use-easytier-with-wirefuard-client.md

 # Use EasyTier with WireGuard Client

 EasyTier can be used as a WireGuard server to allow any device with WireGuard client installed to access the EasyTier network.
-For platforms currently unsupported by EasyTier (such as iOS, Android, etc.), this method can be used to connect to the EasyTier network.
+For platforms currently unsupported by EasyTier (such as iOS), this method can be used to connect to the EasyTier network.

 Assuming the network topology is as follows: